 As a self-employed individual, you have the ability to control your finances and income.
 It’s easy to take a break from work if something stressful or overwhelming arises, without worrying about the financial impact.

 If you make the decision to quit though, it will be your decision and not someone else’s.
 You can also choose how much time you want to spend on your business, which is especially helpful for people with ADHD who seek more structure.

 Financial independence is all about choice.
 When you decide to become self-employed, you gain the freedom to live life as you see fit and make the right occupational choices.
 For some, that means stacking up money in the bank for a rainy day.
 For others it means reducing their monthly outgoings to work the bare minimum due to other commitments in their life that they value more.

 There’s no right or wrong answer here.
 But it’s important to understand what your primary motivator is if you’re looking to unleash yourself from the shackles of your current employer not understanding your ADHD and achieve entrepreneurial success.

-People with ADHD often have difficulty staying on a schedule and following the daily routine.
+People with Attention Deficit Hyperactivity Disorder often have difficulty staying on a schedule and following the daily routine.
 Self-employment allows for flexibility in scheduling because you control your own hours and can work at home, in the office, or anywhere else that helps you feel most productive.

 Your schedule is flexible.
 You don’t have to worry about being at work by 9am every day.
 You can decide when you wake up and go to bed, and you can work whenever you want.
 And, you can allow flexibility for future studies that may even help your career in advance.